schance995/twiirl/README.md

 **Linux**

-Make sure bluetooth is on and that in the terminal you're in the twiirl folder.
+Make sure bluetooth is on and that in the terminal you're in the twiirl folder, then type

 ```
 python3 twiirl.py